Skip to content

 Day 3 - 186 miles

-Today’s ride is nothing short of extraordinary.
-You will cross at least nine high altitude mountain passes, with five topping 12,000 feet and two rising above 13,000.
-We will cross the Continental Divide at least twice and visit the historic mining towns of Pitkin and Tincup, where relics of Colorado’s rugged mining past still dot the landscape.
-This is one of the most diverse and scenic days of riding anywhere in the Rockies.
-Because this is a Rawhyde training-tour, coaches make intentional stops before major climbs and descents to review high alpine riding techniques, including momentum management, traction control on loose rock, proper body positioning at elevation, and safe line choice for narrow mountain passes.
-Riders get to apply these skills in real time across some of the most dramatic terrain in the state.
-We cross the Continental Divide again at Cottonwood Pass and then transition to pavement as we head into Buena Vista for fuel.
-The day wraps up on smooth, fast dirt roads bordered by shimmering aspen groves as we make our way back toward Rawhyde.
-It is a full day of skill application, breathtaking views, and the kind of mountain riding that makes Colorado legendary.
+Today is nothing short of extraordinary.
+We’ll cross at least nine high-altitude mountain passes, with five topping 12,000 feet and two pushing above 13,000.
+Along the way, we cross the Continental Divide multiple times and pass through historic mining towns like Pitkin and Tincup, where remnants of Colorado’s rugged mining past still dot the landscape.
+It’s one of the most diverse and visually stunning days of riding anywhere in the Rockies.
+As with all RAWHYDE training-tours, instructors make intentional stops before major climbs and descents to walk riders through high-alpine techniques - momentum management, traction control on loose rock, body positioning at elevation, and precise line choice on narrow mountain passes.
+Riders then immediately apply these skills in real-world conditions across some of the most dramatic terrain in the state.
+We cross the Continental Divide again at Cottonwood Pass before transitioning to pavement and rolling into Buena Vista for fuel.
+From there, the ride opens up into smooth, fast dirt roads winding through shimmering aspen groves as we make our way back toward RAWHYDE Colorado.
+Day 3 is the culmination of the entire experience - a full day of skill application, nonstop scenery, and the kind of high-alpine riding that defines Colorado and the RAWHYDE training-tour experience.

 Day 4 - 180 miles